 Jesus said to them, “My food is to do the will of him who sent me and to accomplish his work. – John 4.34

 Jesus said unto them, I am the bread of life: he that cometh to me shall not hunger, and he that believeth on me shall never thirst. – John 6.35

 2. Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation 3. if indeed you have tasted that the Lord is good – 1 Peter 2.2-3

 Fruit (Good Works) Produce Naturally

-God’s children are born of His Spirit, and good ‘fruit’ is naturally produced as a by-product of being spiritually regenerated.
+God’s children are born of His Spirit and He is to sanctify the believer, and good ‘fruit’ is naturally produced as a by-product of being spiritually regenerated.
 Now the interesting thing about fruit of the spirit is this, the only people that can really see it, is God and yourself!
 Others people don’t really know the true motivations behind your actions, which is from the fruit of your spirit, and therefore have no true indication about the fruits of the spirit of others besides the ‘deeds or works’ that they do.

 By their fruits ye shall know them.
 Do men gather grapes of thorns, or figs of thistles?
 Even so every good tree bringeth forth good fruit; but the corrupt tree bringeth forth evil fruit.
 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
 Therefore by their fruits ye shall know them. – Matthew 7.16-20